Medicare explainedMedicare Advantage vs. Medicare Supplement plans

 Medicare Part A covers hospital care, skilled nursing facility care, nursing home care (as long as this isn't the only care you need), hospice care and home healthcare.

 Per Medicare.gov, “most people don't pay a monthly premium for Part A (sometimes called ‘premium-free Part A’).”
-However, there are costs you will have to deal with, including:1
+However, there are costs you will have to deal with.
+For 2018, that includes:1

 - After the maximum 60 lifetime reserve days are exhausted, there is no more coverage under Part A for inpatient hospital stays.

 - Costs for private-duty nursing, a phone or a television in your room are not covered.2

 - There is a 20 percent copay for Medicare-approved durable medical equipment.

 - Medicare does not cover any room and board costs for hospice care in your home or in a nursing home if that is where you live.

 - There is a $167.50 coinsurance payment for days 21 to 100 for a skilled nursing facility stay.

 - After day 100 you are responsible for all costs.

 - There is a 20 percent copay for mental health services connected with a hospital stay.